Whole Systems Approach

 Across England, the majority of adults have overweight or obesity, with 1 in 3 children following the same path by the time they leave primary school.
 In fact, obesity is one of the most pervasive and expensive public health issues of our time, with an estimated cost to wider society of £98 billion per year.

-However, it is also an issue that public health teams have struggled to address on a local level.
-Obesity is a complex issue with various contributing factors, not least the increasingly obesogenic environment in which we live.
+not least the increasingly obesogenic environment in which we live.
 Over the past twenty years of working in this field, I’ve found that many approaches have focused on finding single solutions to single problems, with organisations working independently and in isolation.
 While the singular solutions that we often hear about in the media, like the Sugar Tax, may have a role to play, they simply lack the scale to tackle the whole problem effectively.

 Learn more on the Whole Systems Approach from: